shfd27/DiscordBot/README.md

 # About
 ### The bot works on the Discord!
-music.py - playing youtube music is available.
+music.py - playing youtube music is available. you need Youtube API.

 # Installation
 ### install python